How Does the Moguls 60/20/20 Scoring System Work?

 A Complete Guide to Turns, Aerials, and Speed Scoring in Freestyle Skiing Moguls

 Moguls scoring divides a competitor's final result into three weighted components: turns account for 60%, aerials for 20%, and speed for 20%.
-Seven judges score turns on a 0.0 to 5.0 scale (highest and lowest dropped), two air judges evaluate form and multiply it by a degree of difficulty (DD) factor, and an electronic timing system converts run time into a pace score.
+Five judges score turns on a 0.0 to 20.0 scale (highest and lowest dropped, remaining three summed for a maximum of 60.0 points), two air judges evaluate form on a 0.0 to 10.0 scale and multiply it by a degree of difficulty (DD) factor, and an electronic timing system converts run time into a pace score.
 The three weighted components are summed to produce the final score.

 Turns carry the heaviest weight in moguls because the sport is fundamentally a turning discipline.
-Seven judges evaluate each run simultaneously, each awarding a score from 0.0 to 5.0 in increments of 0.1.
-The highest and lowest scores are dropped, and the remaining five are averaged to produce the raw turn score.
+Five judges evaluate each run simultaneously, each awarding a score from 0.0 to 20.0 in increments of 0.5.
+The highest and lowest scores are dropped, and the remaining three are summed to produce the raw turn score (maximum 60.0 points).
+Judges also assign separate deduction scores for errors; the highest and lowest deductions are likewise dropped, and the remaining three are summed.

 Judges assess several key elements during each run.
 Carving technique examines whether the athlete engages clean edge-to-edge transitions or relies on skidding.
 Absorption evaluates how smoothly the skier absorbs each mogul, with ideal technique showing active leg extension and retraction while the upper body remains quiet and stable.
 Fall-line discipline measures how consistently the athlete maintains a direct path down the slope, penalizing lateral deviations that break rhythm.
 Speed control rewards athletes who carry appropriate velocity through the mogul field without sacrificing technical quality.